chainer/chainer/docs/source/tutorial/trainer.rst

 :class:`~chainer.training.extensions.LogReport`
 ...............................................

-Collect ``loss`` and ``accuracy`` automatically every ``epoch`` or ``iteration`` and store the information under the ``log`` file in the directory assigned by the :attr:`~chainer.training.Trainer.out` argument of :class:`~chainer.training.Trainer`.
+Collect ``loss`` and ``accuracy`` automatically every ``epoch`` or ``iteration`` and store the information under the ``log`` file in the directory specified by the :attr:`~chainer.training.Trainer.out` argument when you create a :class:`~chainer.training.Trainer` object.

 :meth:`~chainer.training.extensions.snapshot`
 .............................................

-The :meth:`~chainer.training.extensions.snapshot` method saves the :class:`~chainer.training.Trainer` object at the designated timing (defaut: every epoch) in the directory assigned by :attr:`~chainer.training.Trainer.out` argument in :class:`~chainer.training.Trainer`.
+The :meth:`~chainer.training.extensions.snapshot` method saves the :class:`~chainer.training.Trainer` object at the designated timing (defaut: every epoch) in the directory specified by :attr:`~chainer.training.Trainer.out`.
 The :class:`~chainer.training.Trainer` object, as mentioned before, has an :class:`~chainer.training.Updater` which contains an :class:`~chainer.Optimizer` and a model inside.
 Therefore, as long as you have the snapshot file, you can use it to come back to the training or make inferences using the previously trained model later.

 :meth:`~chainer.training.extensions.snapshot_object`
 ....................................................

 However, when you keep the whole :class:`~chainer.training.Trainer` object, in some cases, it is very tedious to retrieve only the inside of the model.
-By using :meth:`~chainer.training.extensions.snapshot_object`, you can save the particular object (in this case, the model wrapped by :class:`~chainer.links.Classifier`) in addition to saving the :class:`~chainer.training.Trainer` object. :class:`~chainer.links.Classifier` is a :class:`~chainer.Chain` object which keeps the :class:`~chainer.Chain` object given by the first argument as a property called :attr:`~chainer.links.Classifier.predictor` and calculate the loss.
+By using :meth:`~chainer.training.extensions.snapshot_object`, you can save the particular object (in this case, the model wrapped by :class:`~chainer.links.Classifier`) as a separeted snapshot. :class:`~chainer.links.Classifier` is a :class:`~chainer.Chain` object which keeps the model that is also a :class:`~chainer.Chain` object as its :attr:`~chainer.links.Classifier.predictor` property, and all the parameters are under the :attr:`~chainer.links.Classifier.predictor`, so taking the snapshot of :attr:`~chainer.links.Classifier.predictor` is enough to keep all the trained parameters.
-:class:`~chainer.links.Classifier` doesn't have any parameters other than those inside its predictor model, so we only keep ``model.predictor`` in the above example code.

 :meth:`~chainer.training.extensions.dump_graph`
 ...............................................

-This method save the computational graph of the model.
+This method save the structure of the computational graph of the model.
 The graph is saved in the `Graphviz <http://www.graphviz.org/>_`s dot format.
 The output location (directory) to save the graph is set by the :attr:`~chainer.training.Trainer.out` argument of :class:`~chainer.training.Trainer`.

 :class:`~chainer.training.extensions.Evaluator`
 ...............................................

-The :class:`~chainer.dataset.Iterator` that uses the evaluation dataset and the model object are passed to :class:`~chainer.training.extensions.Evaluator`.
-The :class:`~chainer.training.extensions.Evaluator` evaluates the model using the given dataset at the specified timing interval.
+The :class:`~chainer.dataset.Iterator` that uses the evaluation dataset and the model object are required to use :class:`~chainer.training.extensions.Evaluator`.
+It evaluates the model using the given dataset (typically it's a validation dataset) at the specified timing interval.

 :class:`~chainer.training.extensions.PrintReport`
 .................................................

-:class:`~chainer.Reporter` aggregates the results to output to the standard output.
-The content for displaying the output can be given by the list.
+It outputs the spcified values to the standard output.

 :class:`~chainer.training.extensions.PlotReport`
 ................................................

-:class:`~chainer.training.extensions.PlotReport` plots the values specified by its arguments, draws the graph and saves the image in the directory set by :attr:`~chainer.training.extensions.PlotReport.file name`.
+:class:`~chainer.training.extensions.PlotReport` plots the values specified by its arguments saves it as a image file which has the same naem as the :attr:`~chainer.training.extensions.PlotReport.file_name` argument.

+---

-The :class:`~chainer.training.Extension` class has a lot of options other than those mentioned here.
-For instance, by using the :attr:`~chainer.training.Extension.trigger` option, you can set individual timings to activate the :class:`~chainer.training.Extension` more flexibly.
-Please take a look at the official document in more detail： `Trainer extensions <reference/extensions.html>_`.
+Each :class:`~chainer.training.Extension` class has different options and some extensions are not mentioned here.
+And one of other important feature is, for instance, by using the :attr:`~chainer.training.Extension.trigger` option, you can set individual timings to fire the :class:`~chainer.training.Extension`.
+To know more details of all extensions, please take a look at the official document: `Trainer extensions <reference/extensions.html>_`.

 7. Start Training
 '''''''''''''''''

-To start training, just call :meth:`~chainer.training.Trainer.run` method from :class:`~chainer.training.Trainer` object.
+Just call :meth:`~chainer.training.Trainer.run` method from :class:`~chainer.training.Trainer` object to start training.

 .. testcode::